Lewis J. Fields: Vietnam War

-Retirement

 Fields retired from the Marine Corps after 38 years of active service on July 1, 1970.

+Personal life

+After retiring from military service, Fields and his wife Elizabeth Packer Fields (1912–1981) settled in Fairfax, Virginia.
+They had two daughters, Elizabeth Fields Roberts and Mary Anne Fields Cherry.

-He settled in Fairfax, Virginia, with his wife Elizabeth Packer Fields (1912–1981) and was active in the Marine Corps Historical Foundation and later as chairman of Marine Corps Officers Retired Luncheon Committee in Washington, D.C. area.
-After the death of his wife, he married Cheryl C. Fields (1916–2013), widow of Brigadier General Baskin R. Lawrence.
+He was active in the Marine Corps Historical Foundation and later as chairman of Marine Corps Officers Retired Luncheon Committee in the Washington, D.C. area.
+Following the death of his wife, he married Cheryl C. Fields (1916–2013), widow of Brigadier General Baskin R. Lawrence.

-He had two daughters from his first marriage, Elizabeth Fields Roberts and Mary Anne Fields Cherry.
+Death

-Lieutenant General Lewis J. Fields died on March 5, 1988, at Fairfax Hospital, Virginia after heart, lung and kidney ailments.
-He is buried at Arlington National Cemetery, Virginia.
+Fields died on March 5, 1988, at Fairfax Hospital, Virginia after heart, lung, and kidney ailments.
+He is buried at Arlington National Cemetery in Arlington County, Virginia.

 Decorations

 Below is the ribbon bar of Lieutenant General Lewis J. Fields: